-Taking advantage of comfortable foreign exchange reserves and soft domestic interest rates, Government had effected premature repayment of high cost loans amounting to US \$ 2.73 billion from World Bank and Asian Development Bank during February, 2003.
-In 2003-04, Government has prepaid World Bank loan amounting to Rs.6517 crore during November 2003 and is in the process of prepaying bilateral loans from 9 sources amounting to Rs.5140 crore.
+Taking advantage of comfortable foreign exchange reserves and soft domestic interest rates, Government had effected premature repayment of high cost loans amounting to Rs.
+17,213.41 crore in 2003-04 from World Bank, Asain Development Bank and other 11 bilateral sources.
 The rupee resources to fund these prepayments have been raised through private placement of government securities with RBI.